Fusion86/HU-ATP/README.md

 ### Compiler

 The compiler transforms your smickelscript source code into ARM Cortex-M0 assembly code.
-When then use the PlatformIO toolkit to compile and flash this code.
+The PlatformIO toolkit is used to compile, flash, and monitor the generated code.

 The compiler has a few limitations compared to the interperter:

 - A function can have at most one argument.
-This is not a technical limitation, but it keeps the compiler code a lot simpler.
+This is not a technical limitation, but it keeps the compiler's code a lot simpler.
 - You can only have 4 local variables in each scope (aka function).
 This too keeps the compiler's code significantly less complex.
 - Each element of an array is 4 bytes large.
 This means that you can't call `print` and `println` on arrays, you can however use `print_int_as_char` to print an integer (element of the array) as an ASCII character.
 - The println function is divided into multiple functions.
-These functions are `print_integer`, `print_str`, `println_integer`, `println_str`.
+These functions are `print_integer`, `print_str`, `println_integer`, `println_str`, and `print_int_as_char`.
-- A `bool` type variable is translated into a int `0` or `1` by the compiler, this also means that you have to use either `print_integer` or `println_integer` to print a bool variable.
+- A `bool` type variable is translated into an int `0` or `1` by the compiler, this also means that you have to use either `print_integer` or `println_integer` to print a bool variable.
-- The compiler doesn't do a lot of 'logic checking', this means that the usually compiler won't stop you from writing stupid code.
+- The compiler doesn't do a lot of 'logic checking', this means that usually compiler won't stop you from writing stupid code.
 - You can't access variables in a higher stack layer. `if` and `while` statements do NOT create a new stack layer.

 ## Tests